-As illustrated in Table 4, the level of significance is 0.000 for the relationship between the performance of 50s-70s-generation employees of the Red Crescent Society staff of Tehran province intergenerational-interpersonal and communication.
-This table demonstrates the relationship between the performance of employees of the 50th to 70th generation of the Red Crescent Society staff of Tehran province and intergenerational-interpersonal communication (0.681 ), and this relationship is significant at the level of 99%.
+As illustrated in Table 4, the level of significance is 0.000 for the relationship between the performance of 50s-70s-generation employees of the Red Crescent Society staff of Tehran province and intergenerational-interpersonal communication.
+This table demonstrates the relationship between the performance ofemployees of the 50th to 70th generation of the Red Crescent Society staff of Tehran province and intergenerational-interpersonal communication (0.681 ), and this relationship is significant at the level of 99%.

-The correlation value is positive, pointing to a relationship positive between performance of 50s-70s generation employees of the Red Crescent Society of Tehran province and intergenerational-interpersonal communication.
-In other words, the results of this hypothesis test suggested that intergenerational-interpersonal communication can affect and improve the performance of 50s-70s-generation employees of the Red Crescent Society of Tehran province
+The correlation value is positive, pointing to a relationship direct positive between performance of 50s-70s generation employees of the Red Crescent Society of Tehran province and intergenerational-interpersonal communication.
+In other words, the results of this hypothesis test intergenerational-interpersonal suggested that communication can affect and improve the performance of 50s-70s-generation employees of the Red Crescent Society of Tehran province